Over the past year, event organizers have continued to resiliently adapt their events to the formats that health standards require.

 - Events to raise awareness

-Networking can benefit from the hybrid format: while face-to-face meetings are punctual, a virtual directory would be a good complementary solution to these B2B meetings.
+Networking events can benefit from the hybrid format: while face-to-face meetings are punctual, a virtual directory would be a good complementary solution to these B2B meetings.

 - Creating deals